jobedom/obsidian-typing-sounds/README.md

-# Obsidian Typing Sounds
+# Obsidian Typing sounds

-> All you have to do is write one true sentence.
-Write the truest sentence that you know.
-> (Ernest Hemingway)

-A simple plugin for those who usually fight themselves to avoid editing while writing.

-Hemingway mode will disable all keys that are involved in editing (cursor movement, backspace, cut shortcut, etc.) and will only allow adding text at the end of the current note.
+Get typewriter sounds when you type into Obsidian.

-The plugin adds a command `Hemingway Mode: Toggle active` which you can assign to a shortcut, to a button (using something like Commander) or you can just run using the command palette.
+The plugin adds a command `Typing sounds: Toggle mute typing sounds` which you can assign to a shortcut, to a button (using something like Commander) or you can just run using the command palette.

+In the settings page you can mute/unmute and set the volume for the typewriter sounds.

 ## Install

 You can follow one of the following methods:

-- Install from the community plugin registry under the name `Hemingway Mode`.
+- Install from the community plugin registry under the name `Typing sounds`.
-- Install using [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat) with repository `jobedom/obsidian-hemingway-mode`
+- Install using [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat) with repository `jobedom/obsidian-typing-sounds`
-- Install manually by copying the release files (`main.js`, `manifest.json`, and `styles.css`) to `.obsidian/plugins/obsidian-hemingway-mode` in your vault.
+- Install manually by copying the release files (`main.js` and `manifest.json`) to `.obsidian/plugins/obsidian-typing-sounds` in your vault, and the two WAV files (`key.wav` and `enter.wav`) to `.obsidian/plugins/obsidian-typing-sounds/sounds`.

 Enjoy your writing!